sriramab/gamamanual/WikiOnly/DevelopingExtensions/WebsiteGeneration.md

 #### keyword

 The value of the keyword has to have this structure : keyword_category_keyword_name (indeed, several keywords can have the same name !
 The type of the keyword has to be specified).
-Here is the list of the several keyword categories : concept, operator, statement, type, constant and skill.
+Here is the list of the several keyword categories : concept, operator, statement, architecture, type, constant and skill.
 Example of metadata : `[//]: # (keyword|concept_3D)`, or `[//]: # (keyword|operator_int)`.

 #### startConcept/endConcept